RedSoftwareSystems/easy_docker_containers/EXTENSIONS.GNOME.ORG.md

 - Clicking OPEN IN IDE on any running devcontainer.
 - Automatically after a successful RECREATE AND START (since recreation replaces the container ID, causing IDEs to lose their connection).

 Use %workspaceFolder% as a placeholder for the workspace folder path.
+Examples:

+- VS Code / Cursor: code --folder-uri "vscode-remote://dev-container+$(printf '%s' '%workspaceFolder%' | od -An -tx1 | tr -dc '[:xdigit:]')/workspaceFolder"
+- Zed: zed %workspaceFolder% (Zed detects the devcontainer on open and prompts to reopen)
+- IntelliJ / JetBrains: No CLI hook available — reconnect manually from inside the IDE.

 Leave the field empty to skip this step entirely.

 ----- PREREQUISITE -----